cichlidx/ronco_et_al/README.md

 ## age_determination/nuclear_queries_selection

 Scripts and data files in this directory enable the selection of query sequences for the downstream identification of orthologs in distantly related cichlid lineages and non-cichlid outgroups.
 Scripts are written to run on an SGE queuing system.
-File [`run_all.sh`](age_determination/nuclear_queries_selection/src/run_all.sh) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
+File [`run_all.sh`](age_determination/nuclear_queries_selection/src/run_all.sh) in directory [`age_determination/nuclear_queries_selection/src`](age_determination/nuclear_queries_selection/src) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
 Required preparatory steps are listed in the [`README`](age_determination/nuclear_queries_selection/README) file in directory [`age_determination/nuclear_queries_selection`](age_determination/nuclear_queries_selection).

 ## age_determination/ortholog_identification

 Scripts and data files in this directory identify sets of orthologs in distantly related cichlid lineages and non-cichlid outgroups.
 Scripts are written to run on an SGE queuing system.
-File [`run_all.sh`](age_determination/ortholog_identification/src/run_all.sh) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
+File [`run_all.sh`](age_determination/ortholog_identification/src/run_all.sh) in directory [`age_determination/ortholog_identification/src`](age_determination/ortholog_identification/src) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
 Required preparatory steps are listed in the [`README`](age_determination/ortholog_identification/README) file in directory [`age_determination/ortholog_identification`](age_determination/ortholog_identification).

 ## age_determination/introgression_detection

 Scripts and data files in this directory perform tests for introgression among distantly related cichlid lineages and non-cichlid outgroups.
 Scripts are written to run on an SGE queuing system.
-File [`run_all.sh`](age_determination/introgression_detection/src/run_all.sh) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
+File [`run_all.sh`](age_determination/introgression_detection/src/run_all.sh) in directory [`age_determination/introgression_detection/src`](age_determination/introgression_detection/src) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
 Required preparatory steps are listed in the [`README`](age_determination/introgression_detection/README) file in directory [`age_determination/introgression_detection `](age_determination/introgression_detection).

 ## age_determination/phylogenetic_inference

 Scripts and data files in this directory perform phylogenetic analyses of distantly related cichlid lineages and non-cichlid outgroups, including time-calibrated analyses that allow the estimation of the age of the Lake Tanganyika cichlid radiation.
 Scripts are written to run on an SGE queuing system.
-File [`run_all.sh`](age_determination/phylogenetic_inference/src/run_all.sh) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
+File [`run_all.sh`](age_determination/phylogenetic_inference/src/run_all.sh) in directory [`age_determination/phylogenetic_inference/src`](age_determination/phylogenetic_inference/src) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
 Required preparatory steps are listed in the [`README`](age_determination/phylogenetic_inference/README) file in directory [`age_determination/phylogenetic_inference`](age_determination/phylogenetic_inference).

 ## variant_calling

 Scripts and data files in this directory perform mapping, variant calling, and phasing for genomes of species from the Lake Tanganyika cichlid radiation, plus a few outgroup species.
 Scripts are written to run on an SGE queuing system.
-File [`run_all.sh`](variant_calling/src/run_all.sh) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
+File [`run_all.sh`](variant_calling/src/run_all.sh) in directory [`variant_calling/src`](variant_calling/src) specifies in which sequence scripts should be run (but `run_all.sh` itself should not be executed as it would trigger scripts before upstream scripts have completed).
 Required preparatory steps are listed in the [`README`](variant_calling/README) file in directory [`age_determination/phylogenetic_inference`](variant_calling).

 ## mitochondrial_phylogenetics